andreasgriffin/bitcoin-safe/README.md

 #### TODOs (a lot)

 - [ ] Add guide steps after the wallet setup
   - [x] Create recovery pdf with descriptor and further short instructions
-  - [ ] Testing the backup
+  - [ ] Wallet setup guide for wallet consistency
+    - Goal: Backup seed phrases are correct
       - [ ] Send small amount of funds to the wallet
-    - [ ] Wipe hardware wallets
+      - [ ] Wipe hardware signers
-    - [ ] Read xpubs from Hardware wallets again
-      - [ ] verify they have not changed
+      - [ ] Read xpubs from hardware signers again (verify they have not changed)
+    - Goal: Singing device 1, 2, and 3 create valid signatures
       - [ ] Create tx and sign with Dev 1 and Dev 2  send to own address
       - [ ] Create tx and sign with Dev 1 and Dev 3 and sent to own address
 - [x] Network UI configuration
   - [x] Setting of custom CBF node ip and port
 - [x] CTRL + C  and CSV export across all tables
 - [x] Send
   - [x] Coin selection (categories+ manual), singing (with seed on regtest), and broadcasting
   - [x] Opportunistic consolidation within coin categories, when fees are low
-  - [ ] Hardware wallets: HWI USB, SD card,
+  - [ ] hardware signers: HWI USB,
+    - [x] SD card
     - [x] QR code reader
 - [x] Address and TX labeling using categories
   - [ ] Label p2p Synchronization via nostr direct encrypted messages (+2. layer of encryption)